kimicds/Ecommerce_Sales_Analysis/README.md

-E-Commerce Order & Revenue Analytics for Business Growth Project Overview
+**E-Commerce Order & Revenue Analytics for Business Growth**
+***Project Overview***

-This project analyzes e-commerce order and transaction data to help a business understand sales performance, customer behavior, and operational inefficiencies.
-The analysis focuses on transforming raw transactional data into actionable business intelligence that supports data-driven decision-making.

-The project combines exploratory data analysis, customer behavior assessment, revenue and refund evaluation, and discount impact analysis to uncover patterns that influence profitability and operational efficiency.
+This project involves a comprehensive analysis of e-commerce transactional data aimed at helping businesses decode complex sales patterns and operational inefficiencies.
+By transforming raw order data into actionable intelligence, this study provides a roadmap for enhancing profitability through data-driven decision-making.
+The scope of work encompasses exploratory data analysis, revenue and refund evaluation, and a deep dive into how discount strategies influence customer behavior.

 Project Objectives

-The main objectives of this analysis are to use data to:

-Understand sales and revenue trends over time

-Identify high-performing and underperforming product categories

-Analyze customer purchasing behavior and repeat purchase patterns

-Evaluate refund and cancellation behavior and associated revenue loss

-Support pricing, discount, and inventory decision-making
+The primary goal is to evaluate sales and revenue trends over a specific temporal range while identifying the product categories that drive the most value.
+Beyond simple sales tracking, the project seeks to analyze the financial impact of cancellations and refunds to mitigate revenue loss.
+Ultimately, the findings are designed to support executive-level decisions regarding pricing models, discount thresholds, and inventory management.

 Dataset Description

-The dataset contains e-commerce transactional records with the following features:

-Order ID

-Customer ID

-Product Category

-Order Value

-Discount Applied

-Payment Method

-Order Date

-Region (location-level)

-Order Status (Completed, Cancelled, Refunded)
+The analysis is performed on a dataset containing 3,000 transactional records.
+Each record includes critical features such as Order ID and Customer ID for tracking, Product Category and Order Value for financial assessment, and Discount Applied to measure promotional impact.
+Furthermore, the data captures Payment Methods, Order Dates, Regional locations, and the final Order Status—categorized as Completed, Cancelled, or Refunded.

-Key Analytical Tasks
+Analytical Workflow

-The project covers the following analytical steps:

-Data cleaning, validation, and preprocessing

-Exploratory analysis of sales and revenue trends

-Product category performance analysis

-Refund and revenue loss assessment

-Discount impact analysis on sales and refunds

-Regional and payment method performance analysis

-Customer behavior analysis (including repeat purchase patterns)

-Identification of seasonal and temporal trends

-(Optional) Basic sales trend forecasting
+The project follows a rigorous data science pipeline beginning with extensive data cleaning, validation, and regional median imputation for missing values.
+This is followed by an exploratory phase focusing on sales trends and product performance.
+The core of the analysis involves a segmented assessment of refund behaviors and the correlation between applied discounts and revenue leakage.
+Finally, temporal trends are mapped to identify peak purchasing windows, supplemented by a regional performance audit.

-Deliverables
+Project Deliverables

-The project includes the following deliverables:

-Cleaned and processed dataset

-Jupyter Notebook(s) containing the full analysis

-Visualizations and charts illustrating key findings

-A structured business insights report

-Data-driven business and discount optimization recommendations
+The repository includes a fully cleaned and preprocessed version of the dataset ready for modeling.
+It features a detailed Jupyter Notebook containing the end-to-end Python code, accompanied by a suite of high-impact visualizations and charts.
+The final output is a structured business insights report that provides specific, data-backed recommendations for discount optimization and risk control.

 Tools and Technologies

-Python

-Pandas

-NumPy

-Matplotlib / Seaborn

-Jupyter Notebook
+The technical stack utilized for this project is centered on the Python data science ecosystem.
+Pandas and NumPy were employed for robust data manipulation and numerical operations.
+For data visualization, Matplotlib and Seaborn were used to create intuitive graphical representations of the findings.
+The entire analysis was documented and executed within the Jupyter Notebook environment.

-Key Business Insights
+Primary Business Insights

-Certain product categories generate strong completed-order revenue, while others contribute disproportionately to refunds

-Discounts increase transaction volume but also elevate refund-related revenue losses

-Payment methods and regions exhibit varying levels of risk and profitability

-Customer activity is higher during weekdays, indicating clear temporal purchasing patterns
+The investigation revealed that while certain categories like Home and Beauty drive strong completed-order revenue, categories such as Fashion contribute disproportionately to financial losses through high refund rates.
+It was also determined that discounts act as a volume driver but simultaneously elevate the risk of revenue leakage.
+Additionally, the data showed significant variance in profitability across different payment methods and regions, with a clear concentration of customer activity during weekdays.

-Author
+About the Author

-Odunola Akimu
-Chemical Engineer | Data Scientist
+Odunola Akimu Chemical Engineer | Data Scientist